Last Updated September, 2020

 Some people assume if they go to Africa, it means the weather is going to be humid and hot 24/7, when in reality it changes a lot, depending on the time of the day.

 Don’t overpack those layers though.
-The best option is to pack a few tanks or t-shirts along with one or two long sleeve classic shirts and a fleece, cotton or another soft lightweight material jacket.
+The best option is to pack a few tanks or t-shirts along with one or two long sleeve classic shirts and fleece, cotton, or another soft lightweight material jacket.

 Here is a pair of multifunctional socks.
 In case you’d like to store money or some other small valuables in your sock, this option is for you.